ravibhalodia/devdocs/README.md

    -  Removes the `_site/` directory, which contains previously generated preview files.
    -  Generates a new preview and opens the landing page in a web browser.

-If you don't have the `_config.local.yml` file at the root of your `devdocs/` directory, the rake will generate all versions of the documentation.
+If you do not have the `_config.local.yml` file at the root of your `devdocs/` directory, the rake applies the default configuration from `_config.yml`.

 ### To build v2.0 documentation